Ember.Route Class

 The controller instance must already have been created, either through entering the

-associated route or using generateController
+associated route or using generateController.

 App.PostRoute = Ember.Route.extend({